Ogeon/rustful/README.md

 rustful = "0.1"
 ```

+###Cargo Features

+Some parts of Rustful can be toggled using Cargo features:

+ * `rustc_json_body` - Parse the request body as JSON.
+Enabled by default.

 ##Write Your Server
 Here is a simple example of what a simple project could look like.
 Visit
 `http://localhost:8080` or `http://localhost:8080/Olivia` (if your name is